open-telemetry/opentelemetry.io/content/en/docs/languages/go/instrumentation.md

 Gauges are used to measure non-additive values when changes occur.

-For example, here's how you report the speed of a CPU fan:
+For example, here's how you might report the current speed of a CPU fan:

 ```go
 import (